firatakandere/i3blocks-spotify/README.md

 # Controls

-If you have playerctl installed on your system, you can uncomment lines in the script to enable mouse clicks (left/right) to go forward/backward through tracks and to pause/play with middle-click.
+Mouse clicks (left/right) to go forward/backward through tracks and to pause/play with middle-click.